 The species is considered of Least Concern by the International Union for Conservation of Nature (IUCN) Red List of Threatened Species.

 Tawny Frogmouths eat insects and centipedes, worms, spiders, snails and slugs.
 Sometimes they eat larger prey like frogs, reptiles and small birds and mammals.
 It’s thought that most of their water requirements are obtained from their prey, rainfall and dew.

 Tawny Frogmouths mate for life and in the wild they can live up to 14 years.
 Females typically lay two to three eggs each breeding season (around August to December).
 The nest is made of sticks and rests on a horizontal tree branch.

 Their call is a low booming "Oom-oom-oom-oom" noise.
 When threatened they may hiss loudly and strike a defensive pose that makes them appear larger than life – eyes and beak wide open.
 But for Tawny Frogmouths, disguise is the best form of defence!

 However, habitat loss, whether through land clearing, forestry or intensive bushfires, is the most serious threat to the ongoing health of the species – they're reluctant to move to other areas if their habitat is destroyed.

-Organochlorine insecticides (used for termite control) and rat poison, when present in the prey of Tawny Frogmouths cause many deaths in urban areas.
+Organochlorine insecticides (used for termite control) and rat poison, when present in the prey of Tawny Frogmouths, has caused many deaths in urban areas.